Purchase Cost Decisions · Buying Guide

 How Financing Rates Change Everything

 This is the variable most buyers underestimate.
-New car financing through manufacturer programs frequently offers rates of 3.9–6.9% for qualified buyers.
-Used car financing — even at reputable banks and credit unions — averages 9.5–12.5% for the same buyers in 2025, simply because lenders price used vehicles as higher-risk collateral (Experian Q3 2025).
+New car financing through manufacturer programs frequently offers rates of 3.9-6.9% for qualified buyers.
+Used car financing — even at reputable banks and credit unions — averages 9.98-14.49% for prime-to-near-prime buyers in Q4 2025, simply because lenders price used vehicles as higher-risk collateral[Experian SAFM].

 The math compounds fast.
 On a $20,000 used car financed at 11% over 48 months, total interest paid is $4,860.
 Finance the same $28,000 new car at 6.5% over 60 months and total interest is $4,940 — nearly identical in absolute dollars, spread over a longer term.
 The monthly payment difference feels large.
 The total cost difference almost disappears.